korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 We can confirm that this code is really calling the toString method on Student, and Max is 21 is still printed out.
-And what happens, if we now have another class, that extends Student?
+And what happens if we now have another class that extends Student?
 Let's create a PrimarySchoolStudent class, which would be a student who is age 5 to 12, for example, in elementary or primary school.